NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 ![Visual Studio Schema Explorer with nuspec.xsd open](media/SchemaExplorer.png)

+All XML element names in the .nuspec file are case-sensitive, as is the case for XML in general.
+For example, using the metadata element `<description>` is correct and `<Description>` is not correct.
+The proper casing for each element name is documented below.

 ### Required metadata elements

 Although the following elements are the minimum requirements for a package, you should consider adding the [optional metadata elements](#optional-metadata-elements) to improve the overall experience developers have with your package.